alex-lechner/Documentation-Guideline/template/README.md

 | :------------------------------------------------------------------------------: | :------------------------------------------------------------------: | :------------------------------------------------------------------------: |

-Now that you have included yourself, your contributors and/or team members above also make sure to list some further inspirational sources and references for your project:
+Now that you have included yourself, your contributors and/or team members above also make sure to list some further inspirational resources and references for your project:

 - [Some nice article you have read](#)
 - [An awesome GitHub repository that you have made use of](#)